gaultier/pandoc_resume/markdown/resume.md

 :   **Go** Professional experience including the latest versions.
 I wrote multiple performance production applications in Go.

 :   **C and C++:** Professional experience including the latest standards.
-I created lots of small hobby projects and worked on long-lived applications in those languages.
+I created lots of small hobby projects and worked on big, long-lived applications in those languages.

 :   **Rust**: Enthusiast with several open-source projects to my belt.
 I would love to work on Rust projects for a living!